Jackie Chan Adventures: Home media

 In 2001, Sony Pictures Home Entertainment released episodes from the first season on VHS and DVD.
 But one format differed from the other in that of the four DVDs released, three were select, individual episodes while the fourth contained the whole season of 13 episodes; the VHS series had only three, separate episodes.
 Also, there was a difference in the titles of said episodes released on VHS and DVD.
 The Day of The Dragon VHS box cover art was the same as that of the first season DVD case cover, which featured Jackie, Jade and Uncle with the villains behind them, dimmed in a yellowish background.
 On these, the episodes were presented without the teasers that originally appeared prior to the opening/intro sequence as they aired.
 They are currently unavailable and out-of-print, especially since they had limited pressings and no plans have been announced to follow up season one with DVD box sets of the remaining four seasons.
 However, the entire series can be ordered and seen via video-on-demand service at Amazon and iTunes.
 As of October 2010, the entire series was made available on the Netflix streaming service.

-In March 2025, all five seasons of the series are made available for free streaming on Tubi.
+On March 25, 2025, all five seasons of the series are made available for free streaming on Tubi, but since was removed on March 24, 2026, along with Men in Black: The Series.

+The series was formerly streamed in Canada via CTV Television Network's streaming service, CTV Throwback.

 Sony Pictures Home Entertainment plans to release the second season on DVD through Amazon.com, and other online retailers.
 Mill Creek Entertainment announced all five seasons on DVD in Region 1.